allamaprabhuani/akantu2/joss/paper.md

 illustrates the usage of cohesive elements to simulate the dynamic fragmentation of tempered glass panes.

-Where Akantu differs from other existing codes is in the ability to combine fracture dynamics and contact mechanics by introducing explicit surfaces through cohesive elements.
-Other open-source parallel finite-element codes capable of performing fracture and/or contact mechanics simulations exist.
-Among the most well-known are deal.II (@arndt_dealii_2023), FEniCS (@baratta_dolfinx_2023), GetFEM (@renard_getfem_2021), MFEM (@anderson_mfem_2021), MoFEM (@kaczmarczyk_mofem_2020), Moose (@alexander_moose_2022), OOFEM (@patzak_oofem_2012).
-Those codes can do fracture mechanics through continuum damage modeling, phase-field and in some cases, X-FEM.
-Some of them simulate cohesive element by using a discontinuous Galerkin formulation.
+Akantu differs from other existing codes in its ability to combine fracture dynamics and contact mechanics by introducing new free surfaces through cohesive elements insertion strategy.
+Other open-source parallel finite-element codes are capable of performing fracture and/or contact mechanics simulations: among others, the most well-known that can be cited are deal.II (@arndt_dealii_2023), FEniCS (@baratta_dolfinx_2023), GetFEM (@renard_getfem_2021), MFEM (@anderson_mfem_2021), MoFEM (@kaczmarczyk_mofem_2020), Moose (@alexander_moose_2022), OOFEM (@patzak_oofem_2012).
+These codes can do fracture mechanics through continuum damage modeling, phase-field and in some cases, X-FEM.
+Some of them implement traction-separation laws (cohesive elements) by means of a discontinuous Galerkin formulation.
 Only a subset of these codes is capable of performing contact mechanics computations.
-If we consider the dynamic insertion of cohesive elements, which avoid the extra cost of having interface elements everywhere and allows to represent the newly formed surfaces, to our knowledge only one other code is capable of doing such simulation in parallel (@espinha_scalable_2013), but it is not an open-source code.
+If we consider the dynamic insertion of cohesive elements, which avoids the burden of having interface elements pre-inserted everywhere and allows representing explicitely the newly formed cracked surfaces, there is only one other code capable of doing such simulations in parallel (@espinha_scalable_2013), to our best knowledge.
+However this software is not distributed as open-source.

 # Scaling analysis